k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 - Managing access to secrets with fine-grained authorization policies.
 - Detecting security breaches and attempted system access, done by analyzing audit logs and alerts that provide detailed history of client interactions, which can also be used for guiding security policy enforcement.

-Fabric supports integration with various external Secrets Management services, in which case Fabric does not store the secrets but rather their reference IDs.

 These are Fabric's currently supported Secrets Management service providers, along with their official webpages: